 Green Tourism helps businesses improve sustainability and can offer advice on subjects from reducing energy levels to promoting biodiversity.

 TripAdvisor’s GreenLeaders Programme showcases properties that are going green and is also worth checking out when you need some inspiration.
 The properties are ranked according to four different badges from Bronze to Platinum.
 There are minimum requirements that you’d need to meet to get a badge, but with more travellers looking for green properties, this could be a great way to introduce yourself to potential guests, and even inspire your marketing team with new ideas and strategies.

 In the long run, going green saves you money.
 Even if you just change the light bulbs to LEDs, you will use less electricity and have to change them less often.
 According to Simply LED, “One LED bulb would last as long as 20 incandescent bulbs, making the cost of each over 20,000 hours: £5.40 for the LED, and £25.80 for the filament bulbs.”
 Who can argue with that kind of saving?

 Not only does GuestRevu enable hoteliers to get rid of comment cards by making the whole feedback process for guests paperless, but allowing unlimited users means that our digital reports can be accessed online rather than printed and shared, so much less paper is wasted!

-For the month of October we will also be donating 5% of our setup fee to Marine Conservation Society, which is a UK charity who are helping to ensure that our oceans are healthy and pollution free.
+During October 2019, we also donated 5% of our setup fee to Marine Conservation Society, which is a UK charity who are helping to ensure that our oceans are healthy and pollution free.